santhanambharathi2610/salary_management/README.md

 This repository contains:

 SQL scripts for database creation, data import, and salary calculation.
-Sample dataset (in SQL format or instructions on importing external data).
 Analysis queries for exploring salary distributions, averages, and departmental comparisons.

 **Key Features**